James K. Harris {584}

 • Occupation: Baker, 1871, Marston, Bedfordshire, England.

-James married Martha Tipler {608} [MRIN: 202], daughter of George Tipler {895} and Unknown, on January 16, 1873 in Moulton, Northampton, England.
-(Martha Tipler {608} was born in 1853 in Moulton, Northampton, England, died on March 4, 1884 in Toronto, Ontario and was buried in Mount Pleasant Cemetery, Toronto, Ontario.)
+James married Martha Tipler, daughter of George Tipler and Unknown, on 16 Jan 1873 in Moulton, Bedfordshire, Britain.
+(Martha Tipler was born in 1853 in Moulton, Bedfordshire, Britain, died on 4 Mar 1884 in Toronto, Ontario and was buried in Mount Pleasant Cemetery, Toronto, Ontario.)
 The cause of her death was Chronic Interstitial Nephritis.

 |